istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 In order to direct traffic around your mesh, Istio needs to know where all your endpoints are, and which services they belong to.
 To populate its own service registry, Istio connects to a service discovery system.
-For example, if you've installed Istio on Kubernetes, then by default Istio knows about all the services and endpoints in that cluster.
+For example, if you've installed Istio on a Kubernetes cluster, then by default Istio knows about all the services and endpoints in that cluster.

 Using this service registry, the Envoy proxies can then direct traffic to the